DenSan83/traefik_loadbalancer_whoami_docker/README.md

     container_name: whoami2
     labels:
       - "traefik.enable=true"
-      - "traefik.http.routers.whoami2.rule=Host(`www2.localhost`)"
+      - "traefik.http.routers.whoami2.rule=Host(`whoami2`) || Host(`www2.localhost`)"
     networks:
       traefik_network:
 ```
-Feel free to edit the comment on the first line at will.
-Replace the `whoami2` name for a unique service name.
-Next, replace also the container_name field, preferably with the service name.
-Then, replace also the "whoami2" on "traefik.http.routers.**whoami2**.rule" by the new service name on the second label.
-Lastly, don't forget to replace the Host for a unique url, and as before, mind the backticks(\`) around.
+ - Feel free to edit the comment on the first line at will.
+ - Replace the `whoami2` name for a unique service name.
+ - Next, replace also the container_name field, preferably with the service name.
+ - Then, replace also the "whoami2" on "traefik.http.routers.**whoami2**.rule" by the new service name on the second label.
+The first host between backticks should have a unique and simple url, which will be visible only from inside the network: a good idea is to use the service name.
+ - Add this new host also on traefik.yml on the services section, on the loadBalance server's urls.
+ - Lastly, replace the second Host for a unique url which will be visible from the web interface, and as before, mind the backticks(\`) around.

 Once your changes are all done, [turn off](#turn-off) the app and [build](#build) it again.